 Etna continues to entertain millions of visitors annually via a number of private tours.

 However deadly Etna’s output has been after 35,000 years of existence, folks can toast the volcano for a highly-desired byproduct, as in the grapes that have benefited from the rich ash deposits and stomped to produce some of the finest wines in the world.
+You’ll find more wineries elsewhere in Sicily at places like Palermo, Siracusa and Noto.
+Many of them offer tours of their establishments and even tasting sessions, adding to the island’s reputation as a go-to spot for wine.

 Besides vineyards, Sicily is also a dream destination for those with a thirst for ancient culture, exemplified by the Piazza Armerina, an old Roman villa run by a powerful family dynasty dating back to the fourth century.
+Giant murals capturing lifestyles of its occupants during that time as well as the architecture of unique columns, statues and other monuments still stand, showing only a bit of erosion over the years.

 Finally, a dream vacation wouldn’t be complete without visiting sites that have made Sicily a vital footnote in pop culture.